 Now the moral high ground seems up for grabs.
 Liberals are more vulnerable, rightly or wrongly, to charges of prejudicial, restrictive, and divisive policies.
 Where did things go wrong, and is it just an image problem or something more substantive?

-If I had to pinpoint one thing to study under this lens, I’d go with the rise of “identity politics” to a kind of critical mass in the 1980s.
+If I had to pinpoint one thing to study under this lens, I’d go with the rise of “identity politics” to a kind of critical mass in the late 1980s.
 The intention may be admirable.
 We can say that all men and women are equal by law, but that elides the fact that social and human rights problems are often demographically defined.
 If we want to work toward a “more perfect union,” individual rights and grievances are an insufficient analytic.
 Demographic identity needs a voice, especially for underdog groups whose members share to a large extent material conditions and obstacles.

 In practice, this quickly escalated into a kind of demographic determinism, where whites cannot and should not try to envision the black perspective (a magnification of the kind of withering critique the white William Styron took for writing Confessions of Nat Turner from a black man’s perspective), where men have no business trying to envision the female perspective, the same with Latinos, etc. Authors and public intellectuals became treated as a priori “politically situated,” able to access the world and express themselves only via the demographic experience of their own race, gender, and ethnicity.
 At this point, the damage is done.
 Demographic identity, which morphed into the “identity politics” of 1980s liberal academic departments, works fine as a supplement to our shared human identity, but when it becomes a replacement for our shared human identity, you have become a divider, not a unifier.
 You have ceded the moral high ground, and you can rest assured that many in the public domain stand ready to seize upon this and use it against the liberal agenda more broadly.